sharubhat/quarkus-demo/README.md

 ```shell script
 ./gradlew quarkusDev
 ```
+By default Quarkus devservices is enabled which means not specifying `quarkus.mongodb.connection-string` in application.properties automatically spins up a docker container.
+This requires docker to be running locally.

+Liquibase is used for database change management.
+It is set to run a migration at startup.
+If you are running native image, ensure you either set the above property to point to a running mongodb cluster or run mongodb container locally.

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.